kevonc/kevoncheung.com/content/articles/20201212-validate-startup-ideas.md

 Of course, after the hard lesson here, we pivoted to a product that was part of the global trend, easy to use, fast to spread, and quick to value.
 Toasty is now a video meeting platform focused on collaboration and engagement and is getting a lot more users than the matchmaking platform.
 As a side note, I stepped down from my CEO role in Oct 2020 and Eric Tsang is now leading the team.

-To wrap this up, I’ve put these 8 questions onto <a href="https://bit.ly/startup-idea-worthwhile">this Google Sheet</a> so you can clone and answer them honestly about your idea and see whether you still want to pursue it afterward. <a href="https://bit.ly/startup-idea-worthwhile">Click here to download it.</a>
+To wrap this up, I've put these 8 questions onto <a href="https://bit.ly/startup-idea-worthwhile">this Google Sheet</a> so you can clone and answer them honestly about your idea and see whether you still want to pursue it afterward. <a href="https://bit.ly/startup-idea-worthwhile">Click here to download it.</a>